srirajan/athena/Readme.md

  - There is no data loading or transformation required.
 You can delete table definitions and schema without impacting the underlying data stored on Amazon S3.

  - Not all Presto functions are supported.
-See [https://prestodb.io/docs/current/functions.html]()

  - When you create, update, or delete tables, those operations are guaranteed ACID-compliant.
 For example, if multiple users or clients attempt to create or alter an existing table at the same time, only one will be successful.